 The faces and personalities of our downtown community.

-A fun walk shadowing Rich Micelotta as he makes a part of his rounds on North Pleasant Street.
+A fun walk shadowing former postal carrier Rich Micelotta as he made his rounds on North Pleasant Street.

 The Amherst Inn

 Winner of 2017 Best B&B in Massachusetts by Yankee Magazine's Best of New England Guide and 2015 winner of Best in New England.
 Ann King and Alan Zieminski have transformed this historic home into a beautiful place to stay.
 They have always paid employees a decent living wage acknowledging and valuing their role in making guests' experiences exceptional.